rawbytedev/hashcrack/readme.md

 * [Python 3.6+](https://www.python.org/downloads) (Make sure to add python to PATH during installation)
 * A Windows/Linux Computer
 * Can be run on terminal emulator such as termux...
+* Atleast 800 mb ram free if you intend to use indirect mode

-1. Download the repository via github or git eg. `git clone https://github.com/XnetwolfX/Hashcrack`
+1. Download the repository via github or git eg. `git clone https://github.com/Xnetwolf/hashwolf`
-2. install the required modules by running `python -m pip install -r requirements.txt`
+2. install the required modules by running `python -m pip install -r requirements.txt` No need to install any requirements this project uses pre install modules

 ## Features